kevag6/Connect-The-Dots-Paint-Program/README.md

 # Connect-The-Dots-Paint-Program
-A GUI application which inputs dots and the click of the users mouse and then connects the dots when a user double-clicks
+A GUI application which inputs dots at the click of the users mouse and then connects the dots when a user double-clicks.

 Below I will explain how the basic GUI project works